Heavy vehicle inspection

-The Heavy Vehicle Inspection Scheme (HVIS) requires a vehicle inspection upon change of ownership for all vehicles and trailers with a gross vehicle mass (GVM) or aggregate trailer mass (ATM) over 4.5 tonnes that are three years or older from date of manufacture require an inspection upon change of ownership.
+All vehicles and trailers with a gross vehicle mass (GVM) or aggregate trailer mass (ATM) over 4.5 tonnes that are 3 years or older from the date of manufacture require an inspection upon change of ownership.

-This includes vehicles in the maintenance module of the National Heavy Vehicle Accreditation Scheme, but excludes buses that already undergo an annual inspection and special purpose vehicles such as tractors, agricultural and road making equipment.
+This includes vehicles in the maintenance module of the National Heavy Vehicle Accreditation Scheme.
+It excludes:

-A passed inspection is valid for three calendar months from the time of inspection.
+A passed inspection is valid for 12 calendar months from the time of inspection.

-The aim of the HVIS is to confirm the heavy vehicle, at change of ownership:
+The aim of the inspection is to confirm change of ownership of the heavy vehicle:

 - complies with Heavy Vehicle National Law